oisy92/SITL-1.0/README.md

-# Autopilot Failure Mode Analysis using Simulation in the Loop
+# [ARCHIVED] Autopilot Failure Mode Analysis using Simulation in the Loop

 This is a modified implementation of Ardupilot ArduCopter to create an autonomous UAV flight simulator for autopilot studies and analysis.